-Just like your favourite KFC burger is a perfect combination of layered up steaks, potatoes, onions, cucumbers, veggies and chicken piled on top of one another, a functional and attractive website involves a set of tools clubbed together in a pack called a Tech Stack.
+Just like your favorite KFC burger is a perfect combination of layered up steaks, potatoes, onions, cucumbers, veggies and chicken piled on top of one another, a functional and attractive website involves a set of tools clubbed together in a pack called a Tech Stack.
 Uber, Swiggy, Facebook Instagram are all examples of hundreds of available applications that use the best combination of tech stacks in the world and hence have become market leaders in their particular domain.

 Tech stacks are the flesh and bones of a website that is responsible for both the functioning and development of an application across all platforms.
 Choosing the right tech stack is important to ensure a smooth development phase that takes care of all your development needs during the process.

 There are thousands of tech stacks available for development in the market making it difficult for developers to choose which one to opt for their individual projects.
-The available tech sacks vary in the combination of servers, operating systems, databases and frameworks clubbed together for better functioning.
+The available tech sacks vary in the combination of servers, operating systems, databases, and frameworks clubbed together for better functioning.
 Therefore, choosing the right tech stack is important to ensure a cost-efficient and successful development project.
 You need to have a clear understanding of what these tech stacks are and what are the available options for you and your team in the market.
 This is a better approach that can help you save on a lot of bills that your company may have to shell out on your annual projects.

-This article will walk you through the basics of tech stacks and give you an understanding on which are the best available options for you in the market.
+This article will walk you through the basics of tech stacks and give you an understanding of which are the best available options for you in the market.
 Just read along to know more…

 What is a Tech Stack?

-Tech stacks are a set of tools, technologies, programming languages, software applications, and frameworks that work together to build digital products or solutions such as websites, mobile and web applications.
+Tech stacks are a set of tools, technologies, programming languages, software applications, and frameworks that work together to build digital products or solutions such as websites, mobile, and web applications.

 There are two elements that comprise a complete tech stack i.e. frontend or the client/user side of the website and backend or the server-side.
-A set of technologies are clubbed together on both these ends to create interactive and user-friendly interfaces and appropriate databases with the help of right tech stacks.
+A set of technologies are clubbed together on both these ends to create interactive and user-friendly interfaces and appropriate databases with the help of the right tech stacks.